spicata/mint-fresh-notes/_notes/Chemistree.md

 - Looked into [[Mass Spectrometer]]s.
 - This shows you what is in a sample.
 - To practice, check the PPT.

+## 10th of February, 2023

+- Empty class at start :-/
+- STAWA Sets 8 and 21 is what we did.
+As **homework** I shall mark.
+- That's it